fairnessforensics/wiggum/README.rst

 .. code-block:: bash

-  wiggum_-app
+  wiggum-app

 Development
 ============

+We also provide a docker file.

+FIXME

-To compile docs, sphinx and some extensions are required, all are included in `requirements.txt` and can be installed with
+To run in the same environment as developed or to compile docs, sphinx and some extensions are required, all are included in `requirements.txt` and can be installed with:

 .. code-block:: bash